Thursday, 5:59 AM.

 He wasn't sure he could make it that long.
 Every year it got harder, harder to pretend to be something he wasn't.
 He didn't even pretend that well.

-During the summers, when school was out, he could almost forget that his life wasn't normal.
+During the summers, when school was out, he could almost forget his life wasn't normal.
 Because if Alice had been raised in Wonderland then it would hardly seem bizarre.
 But when school started and he was back around kids his own age he was reminded of just how odd he really was, how screwed up his whole life was.
 He was so twisted and warped and there was no sign of anything improving, ever.
 In fact, every year it got worse.

 "Jack, don't forget, one of our major clients is in town and I invited him over for dinner tonight.
 So come right home after school so we can practice."